- Totally FREE to use.

 - Preloading is more flexible, as it can be used on third-party assets.

-- Pushing resources is usually the better option than inlining, as it aids caching for repeat visits.
+- Pushing resources is usually a better option than inlining, as it aids caching for repeat visits.
+Inlined assets are cached, but they’re only reusable individually rather than globally.

-- When preloading fonts the crossorigin attribute must be used.
+- When preloading fonts the crossorigin attribute must be used, even on the same origin.

-- Server push is available on Cloudflare CDN using the plugin and updated wpconfig.php file.
+- Server push is available on Cloudflare CDN using the plugin and updated wpconfig.php file, although you can still get it to work without the plugin, just use the Apache docs for guidance or standard preload links in headers or HTML.

 - Early hints are an advanced option if you have server access.